beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 ^ The example here now works as advertised, using an `APP_ENV` environment variable with a recognized value as defined by your server.

+^ We've provided a way to hint at our environment in the browser in all non-production instances.

+^ We can also temporarily set our own `Env.Message` value in `app-local.php` if we want to test it with a difference character set or emoji or something else locally.

 ---
 ## How well does this meet the ideal requirements?